Dozens die as Malaysia, Thailand, Philippines battered by storms

-KUALA LUMPUR (Reuters) - Malaysia, southern Thailand and parts of the Philippines have been battered by heavy rain and flash floods in recent days, killing dozens, officials said on Tuesday.
+KUALA LUMPUR, Dec 30 (Reuters) - Malaysia, southern Thailand and parts of the Philippines have been battered by heavy rain and flash floods in recent days, killing dozens, officials said on Tuesday.

 Malaysia’s worst flooding in a decade forced nearly a quarter of a million people from their homes, officials said, with the government coming under renewed fire for its perceived slow response.

-The National Security Council said that “exceptionally high” water levels had cut off rescuers from relief centers as the death toll rose to 21 across the northeast.
-Fifteen people have been killed in neighboring southern Thailand.
+The National Security Council said that “exceptionally high” water levels had cut off rescuers from relief centres as the death toll rose to 21 across the northeast.
+Fifteen people have been killed in neighbouring southern Thailand.

 Most criticism was directed at Prime Minister Najib Razak for his absence as the disaster unfolded after being photographed playing golf with President Barack Obama in Hawaii.